mbcovid19updates/mbcovid19updates.github.io/README.md

 In these challenging times, it's no surprise that I receive tons of anxious and curious questions about the current situation and what the future holds.
 This will be a growing section where I will attempt to provide answers to some hard questions.

-**PLEASE NOTE THAT THESE ARE PERSONAL OPINIONS BASED ON EXISTING EVIDENCE/INFORMATION AND NONE OF THIS IS GUARANTEED**
+**PLEASE NOTE THAT THESE ARE PERSONAL OPINIONS BASED ON EXISTING EVIDENCE/INFORMATION AND NONE ARE GUARANTEED**

 ### When will children under the age of 12 be able to get vaccinated?